 The Company's objective is to be a market leader in the domestic and business arena and to provide the customer with a total communications solution.
-In the private sector the Company provides such solutions for the home; in the business sector the Company provides a smart network over which a range of advanced services operate.
+The Company's objective is to be a market leader in the domestic and business arena and to provide the customer with a total communications solution.
+In the private sector the Company provides such solutions for the home; in the business sector the Company provides a smart network on which a range of advanced services operate.

-Objective: To maintain the Company's competitive position and continue being the customer's first choice in telephony, Internet and Data.
+Objective: To maintain the Company's competitive position and continue being the customer's first choice in telephony, Internet and telecommunications.
 To attain this goal, the Company has set itself a number of challenges:

-- Preserving its leadership position in an environment of intensifying competition (service leader, reinforcement of perceived values - innovative products, reliability); - 2.
-Encouraging the recruitment of new customers and reinforcing loyalty among existing customers: - 3.
-Creating new sources of revenues by launching new services and products; - 4.
+- Preservation of leader status in an environment of intensifying competition (leader in service and strengthening of perceived values - innovative products, reliability, proximity to the customer); - Encouraging the recruitment of new customers and fidelity motivators among existing customers; - 3.
+Creation of new sources of income by launching new services and products; - 4.
 Ongoing adaptation of the organization to the competitive environment and operational excellence.